Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Application: Tennessee's Open-Testing Policy

-Next, we compute bounds on the per capita number of total Covid-19 cases across counties and separately for Tennessee and Alabama.
-These results are available in \Cref{fig:covid-bounds} for May 8 and in \Cref{fig:covid-bounds-april-17} in \Cref{app:additional-figures} for April 17.
-For both states, the bounds are somewhat narrower by May 8 than they were on April 17 -- this should not be surprising as the number of tests had increased substantially in both states over time.
-Focusing on the bounds on May 8, it is immediately clear that the bounds on the per capita number of total cases tend to be noticeably tighter in Tennessee counties than in Alabama counties.
-The mean width of the bounds is 0.06 in Tennessee and 0.13 in Alabama.
+To start with, we compute bounds on the per capita number of actual Covid-19 cases across counties in Tennessee, and, for comparison, for counties in Alabama (which was arguably experiencing the most similar path of Covid-19 cases, tests, and policies among Tennessee's surrounding states).
+These results are available in \Cref{fig:infection-bounds} in the Supplementary Appendix for March 31 and April 25.
+The bounds are informative but still fairly wide.
+To give an example, the lower bound for Davidson County (the county where Nashville is located) is that 0.41\% of county residents had had Covid-19 by April 25; the upper bound indicates that 9.8\% had had Covid-19 by the same date.
+More generally, for both states, the bounds are somewhat narrower by April 25 than they were on March 31 -- this should not be surprising as the number of tests had increased substantially in both states over time.
+In general, the bounds tend to be narrower for counties in Tennessee than for counties in Alabama.
+We provide some additional discussion of these results as well as results across states in the Supplementary Appendix.